sealionforever/sessions/README.md

-# sessions
+# Speaker Sessions
-Repository to share slides &amp; scripts from my speaking sessions
+Here you can find slides &amp; scripts from various events or meetups.